pelleknaap/blogster/themes/bubblegum/content/blog/font-optimization.md

 ---

 # Font Subsetting
 Font subsetting is a practice commonly used in web development to optimize the performance of a website.
-When a webpage is loaded, all the fonts that are used on the page are downloaded by the user.
-This significantly increases the page load time if the font files aren't optimized.
-Font subsetting is a technique that decreases the size of the font files, and therefore speeding up the page loads.
+With font subsetting, the file size of fonts can be significantly reduced, which can speed up the page load time.
-It involves only including the characters that are actually used on the page, rather than the entire font.
+This is done by only including the characters that are actually used on the page, rather than the entire font.
-In most cases, this significantly reduces the file size of the font.
-However, it's important to note that font subsetting can have an impact on the appearance of the text.
+However, it's important to note that font subsetting can have an impact on the appearance of the text if not done carefully.
-If characters are removed from the font, but are still used on the page, the browser will substitute them with a fallback.
+If characters are removed from the font, and are still used on the page, the browser will substitute them with a fallback.
 This can break the design of the page, and should be avoided if possible.

-To summarize, font subsetting is extremely worthwhile, but should be done carefully to prevent weird charachter glitches.

 ## The unicode-range property
 Thesedays, the most performant and easiest method to subset your fonts is to use the `unicode-range` property.